 FAST Forward honors the culture and beliefs of each family served through this program.

-After a successful start-up period focused on partner and infrastructure development, FAST Forward is pleased to have begun working with families in July 2014.
-In October of 2016, NFI North, Inc. (NFI), a subsidairy of North American Family Institute, Inc., assumed operations and expanded resources.
+FAST Forward is pleased to have begun working with families in July 2014.
+In October of 2016, NFI North, Inc. (NFI), a subsidiary of North American Family Institute, Inc., assumed operations and expanded resources.
 NFI develops community-based services for children, youth, families, and adults.
 NFI's mission is to inspire and empower people to reach their full potential so they can live successfully within their home and community.
 NFI continues to provide the highest level of service to families and youth to ensure success.

 - Are Medicaid eligible